Bob Neill: In parliament

 In 2008 Neill was made Shadow Local Government Minister and Deputy Chairman of the Conservative Party and was assigned the shadow planning brief from January 2009.
 He was elected as MP for a second term in the May 2010 election and worked as Parliamentary Under Secretary of State at the Department of Communities and Local Government until September 2012, when he was named Vice Chairman of the Conservative party for Local Government.

 Neill's approach to statistics and parliamentary privilege has been questioned by Dr Ben Goldacre.
 Neill claimed local government could save 20% from all services, based on a management consultant's estimate of how much could be saved from mobile phone bills.

 As of 2008, Neill claims an allowance for a second home outside London, despite his constituency home being only 12 miles from Westminster.
 A spokesman said that his claims were "in accordance with the rules".

 Neill was re-elected for a third term in May 2015, shortly after which he was elected as Chairman of Parliament's Justice Select Committee.
 Following the General Election on 8 June 2017, he was returned to this role.

 Neill was strongly opposed to Brexit prior to the 2016 referendum.
 On 7 February 2017, along with six other Conservative Members of Parliament, he defied the Party whip and voted in favour of New Clause 110 of the European Union (Withdrawal) Bill.
 In December 2017, in the same bill, he voted along with fellow Conservative Dominic Grieve and nine other Tory MPs against the government, and in favour of guaranteeing Parliament a "meaningful vote" on any deal Theresa May agrees with Brussels over Brexit.

 Neill maintains Legal aid should be more widely available.
 Neill said in 2018 that cuts to legal aid had gone too far, stating: "The evidence is pretty compelling that changes are needed … We cannot expect people who often have multiple problems in their lives necessarily to be able to resolve such things on their own."

 Neill was knighted in the 2020 New Year Honours for political service.

-In September 2020 Neill asked Northern Ireland Secretary Brandon Lewis for an assurance that the published Internal Market Bill would not breach international law and Lewis admitted that it would do so "in a very specific and limited way."
+In September 2020 Neill asked Northern Ireland Secretary Brandon Lewis for assurance that the published Internal Market Bill would not breach international law and Lewis admitted that it would do so "in a very specific and limited way."

 In May 2022, following the publication of the Sue Gray report, Neill submitted a letter of no confidence in Prime Minister Johnson calling for his resignation.

+Neill was appointed an Honorary King's Counsel (KC) on 19 January 2024.

+On 1 February 2024 he announced he would not seek re-election at the 2024 general election.
+This was to spend more time with his wife Ann who suffered a stroke in 2019.